 Pricing: Custom enterprise pricing only.
 No published tiers.
 Free trial available without credit card.

 Limitations: No transparent pricing.
-The conversational approach works well for information delivery but less well for structured learning paths.
+Conversational delivery works well for information queries but less well for structured learning paths.
 Smaller teams may not generate enough volume to justify the enterprise cost.

 Integrations: Connects with SAP SuccessFactors, Workday, Oracle HCM, BambooHR, Slack, Microsoft Teams, and WhatsApp.
-The multi-channel availability (web, mobile, chat platforms, even voice) gives new hires flexibility in how they interact with the onboarding assistant.
+Multi-channel availability (web, mobile, chat, even voice) gives new hires flexibility in how they interact with the onboarding assistant.

 5. Trainual - Best for Knowledge Transfer and Process Documentation

-Trainual focuses on a specific onboarding problem that many tools ignore: getting institutional knowledge out of people's heads and into a system new hires can actually use.
+Trainual functions as an AI-powered knowledge management tool built specifically for onboarding - getting institutional knowledge out of people’s heads and into a system new hires can actually use.
 Instead of shadowing a colleague for three weeks, a new hire works through role-specific playbooks that document every process, policy, and expectation.

-The AI-assisted content creation is genuinely useful here.
-Managers describe a process in plain language, and Trainual generates structured documentation with steps, screenshots prompts, and quiz questions.
-For teams where "training" has historically meant "sit next to Sarah for a week," this is a significant upgrade.
+AI-assisted content creation proves genuinely useful here.
+Managers describe a process in plain language, and Trainual generates structured documentation with steps, screenshot prompts, and quiz questions.
+For teams where “training” has historically meant “sit next to Sarah for a week,” this is a significant upgrade.

 AI features: AI-generated documentation from natural language descriptions, AI-powered knowledge search with Q&A, unlimited AI-assisted content generation, and compliance tracking with automated certification assignments.